chuaxr/Cloud_PIXI17/README.md

 Email: xchua@princeton.edu

 Caption: To better predict changes in global rainfall, we study the statistics of convective processes using a high-resolution (2km) model.
-These events are visualized by plotting the 2e-5 kg/kg isosurfaces of cloud condensate output at every minute.
+These events are visualized by plotting the 2e-5 kg/kg isosurfaces of cloud condensate output for each minute of the simulation.
 Both shallow (~ 1km) and deep (~10 km) convective events are represented.
 The latent heat released when the condensates form allow for ascending motion.
 This rising takes place over a small area.
 Later, as the condensates re-evaporate or are converted to precipitation, the convective event dissipates.
 Each event occurs on a timescale of minutes to hours.
+Viewing the spectrum of convective events in the domain is valuable in building intuition for how the aggregated behavior of convection influences precipitation means and extremes.